Skip to main content

 What You Need Before You Start

-Before selecting a plan or installing NemoClaw, confirm the server access, runtime path, credentials, firewall exposure, and recovery routine needed for the deployment.
+Before selecting a plan or installing NemoClaw, confirm server access, runtime path, credentials, firewall exposure, and recovery steps for the test deployment.

 Choose the NemoClaw Runtime Path

 Before running commands, decide how NemoClaw should be installed, updated, restarted, and recovered on the VPS.
-Use current upstream documentation as the authority for exact versions and flags.
+Use current upstream documentation as the authority for exact versions, flags, provider options, security policies, and alpha-status limitations.

 Interactive installer